 There are only two instances in the scriptures which bring up praying over food.
 That’d be these verses.

-ORD God for the good land he gave you.”
+ORD your God for the good land he has given you.”

-Paul and Sosthenes were speaking about Christians who were offended by meat that had been originally part of pagan sacrifice.
-Lots of Christians (Paul included) figured there was nothing wrong with eating it,
+Here Paul and Sosthenes are speaking about Christians who were offended by meat which had originally been part of pagan ritual offerings.
+Lots of Christians, Paul included figured pagan gods aren’t real gods,

-That said: Neither of these verses command people to pray over meals.
+That said: Neither of these passages command people to pray over meals.

 Nope.
 Moses’s instruction was for the Hebrews to thank God for their land, not their food.
 The apostles’ discussion was for the Corinthians to acknowledge God over anything—not merely food.